Diversity/Sensitivity Coaching: One-On-One

 Diversity Builder, Inc. has a proven record of success in helping employees gain an understanding of how their actions and language at work impact others.
-Our company provides tools to align an employee’s behavior with the company’s inclusion standards.
-When a diversity or sensitivity issue involves one of your executives, managers, or another valued employee, taking corrective action is essential to show your commitment to the employee and responding appropriately to a workplace complaint.
+This fully customized instructor-led training courses are structured to address immediate diversity or harassment-related issues an employee or manager has exemplified in the workplace.
+Our trainers provide effective tools and strategies to align an employee’s behavior with the company’s inclusion standards.
+When a diversity or sensitivity issue involves one of your executives, managers, or another valued employee, taking corrective action is essential to show your commitment to the employee and responding appropriately to a workplace complaint or recurring conflict.

 Online/Onsite Coaching and Mentoring

 Individualized training may be requested by a human resources (HR) manager resulting from a situation involving a policy violation and subsequent corrective action, an HR investigation, performance management, or part of an employee or manager development plan.

 Diversity Builder’s confidential coaching sessions are designed to refocus thoughts and behaviors that can create costly personnel issues, poor team and individual performance, and possibly have legal consequences.

 Our trainers have found employees are extremely receptive to our one-on-one sensitivity sessions.
 Clients have consistently commented that such sessions are highly effective and positively impact future employee and manager performance.
 Arranging a sensitivity coaching session demonstrates the organization’s investment and commitment to him/her and contributes to his/her professional development as a valued employee or manager.